-There are all kinds of “rules for retirement” out there, but who’s setting them and why should you feel like you must follow them?
-A common piece of advice given to people on the verge of retirement is to downsize your home.
+There are all kinds of “rules for retirement” out there, but who’s setting them, and why should you feel like you must follow them?
+A common piece of advice given to people approaching retirement is to downsize their home.
 While it’s true that this move can reduce your cost of living in several ways, that’s not the only factor to take into consideration.
 Here are some of the pros and cons of downsizing for retirement that you can use to inform your decision.

 Pros of Downsizing for Retirement